xhit/go-str2duration/README.md

 - All strings returned in time.Duration String.
 - A string more readable like 1w2d6h3ns (1 week 2 days 6 hours and 3 nanoseconds)

+**Note**: a day is 24 hour.

+If you don't need days and weeks, use [`time.ParseDuration`](https://golang.org/pkg/time/#ParseDuration).

 ## Use cases

 - Imagine you save the output of time.Duration strings in a database, file, etc... and you need to convert again to time.Duration.
 Now you can!
 - Set a more precise duration in a configuration file for wait, timeouts, measure, etc...

 ## Usage